ShubhamChouksey123/omni-wheels/README.md

-# omni-wheels
+# Omni-directional Line Follower Robot
-Line follower using LSA08 and omni wheel drive
+Code for Line follower using LSA08 on an omni wheel drive